Layr-Labs/eigensdk-rs/examples/README.md

 ## Aggregator

 Example showing how to run an aggregator.
 It will start an aggregator, create a task and send fake signatures to it until the window closes.
-When the window closes, the aggregator will aggregate the signatures and send the response back to the operator.
+When the window closes, the aggregator will aggregate the signatures and send the response back.

 ```sh
 cargo run --example aggregator